UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Methodology

-\begin{itemize} \item \textit{Log Parsing}: The raw log streams, denoted as a set \(\mathcal{L} = \{l_1, l_2, \ldots, l_n\}\), are typically parsed into a structured format for automated analysis~\cite{jiang2024large,jiang2024lilac}.
-We employ Drain~\cite{drain}, a widely-used online log parsing tool, to convert unstructured log messages into a set of parameterized templates \(TP = \{tp_1, tp_2, \ldots, tp_m\}\).
-Each log entry $l_i$ is thus represented by its template, timestamp, service of origin, and verbosity level (\eg, \texttt{INFO, WARN, ERROR}).
+\textit{Log Parsing.} The raw logs $\mathcal{L}$ are typically parsed into a structured format for automated analysis~\cite{jiang2024large,jiang2024lilac}.
+We employ Drain~\cite{drain}, a widely-used online log parsing tool, to convert unstructured log messages into a set of parameterized templates $TP = \{tp_1, tp_2, \cdots,tp_k\}$.
+Each log entry $l_i \in \mathcal{L}$ is thus represented by its template, timestamp, service, and verbosity level (\eg, \texttt{INFO, WARN, ERROR}).

-\item \textit{Trace Encoding}: Distributed traces, which record the end-to-end execution of requests, are inherently structured as directed acyclic graphs (DAGs).
-Each trace \(t \in \mathcal{T}\) is composed of spans, where each span represents an operation within a service.
-To facilitate topological analysis, we decompose each trace graph $G_t$ into a set of unique root-to-leaf call paths, \(\mathcal{C}_t = \{c_1, c_2, \ldots, c_k\}\).
-An individual call path $c_j$ is an ordered sequence of operations \(O\), where each call path is an ordered sequence of operations \((s,o)\).

-\item \textit{Metric Aggregating}: Metrics are collected as multivariate time series data from each service.
-These metrics, denoted by \(\mathcal{M} = \{m_1, m_2, \ldots, m_n\}\), are aggregated into fixed-time intervals (\eg, one minute) to form vectors that represent the service's state at discrete points in time.
+\textit{Metric Aggregating.} Metrics are collected as multivariate time series data from each service.
+These metrics are aggregated into fixed-time intervals (\ie, one minute) to form vectors that represent the service's state at discrete points in time.